tungprime/E-verify-companies/README.md

 # E-verify-companies
-In this project, we will use the government's data get a systematic understanding about companies enrolled in the E-verify program.
+In this project, we will use a public dataset to get a systematic understanding about companies enrolled in the E-verify program.

 The data is collected from the following website.